-- Preparing for the next UfM Ministerial Conference on Transport, in particular by finalising the key deliverables of the implementation of the 2013 ministerial mandate, for provisional approval, at the level of the UfM Regional Platform on Transport Connectivity and its Thematic Working Groups, at the level of ad hoc and regular SOMs, and at the Conference. - 2.
-Co-organizing joint activities with relevant international and regional organizations, building on consolidated UfM partnerships, and contributing to significant events at regional and international level. - 3.
-Building strategic partnerships with other key international stakeholders with a view to engaging them in joint activities including, among others, through their participation in the UfM regional policy dialogue on Transport and the preparation of regional projects
+Regional Platform on Transport Connectivity and its Thematic Working Groups, at the level of ad hoc and regular SOMs, and at the Conference.

+- 2. Co-organizing joint activities with relevant IGOs and NGOs, building on established and consolidated UfM partnerships, also participating in, and contributing to significant events at regional and global level. - 3.
+Building strategic partnerships with other key international stakeholders with a view to engaging with them in joint activities including, among others, through their participation in the UfM regional policy dialogue on transport and the preparation of regional projects.